openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/03-aap-configure/assignment.md

 **Project**:

 The project is an SCM of the project where all playbooks and manifests are available.
 With the help of the project, we need to fetch it.
 From the left menu, select a project and click on Add, then give a name to the project.
+> [!IMPORTANT]
+>Kindly fork the following repository into your GitHub account and provide the URL, as shown below, of your GitHub repository.

 The Source Control Type is Git.
 In the Source Control URL, fill in the GitHub URL:
 ```
 https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo.git